Vaguesan is an English teacher who loves to play the "Elder Scrolls" series and share his strategies with others.

 Beyond the main questline, players can enjoy numerous side quests, dungeons, loot, and fully realized cities and wilderness as well as the thrill of hunting down dragons to learn dragon shouts which will allow the player to slow time, teleport and even breath fire.
-All told the game is expected to have hundreds of hours of gameplay and almost endless replayability, without even considering the mods and DLCs.
+All told the game has hundreds of hours of gameplay and almost endless replayability, without even considering the mods and DLCs.

 Skyrim's Character Development System

 The skill, stat, and leveling system of all prior Elder Scrolls games have been largely untouched.
 However, this time around, Bethesda has decided to take it a new direction.
 Gone are the days of the bizarre and atmosphere-breaking leveling system found in Oblivion, where players would often avoid leveling their main skills in order to keep monsters from leveling up with the player.
 Instead, Skyrim features a more intuitive leveling of both the player character and the monsters and NPCs found in the world.

 One major simplification of the system is that all the core stats of the main character have been condensed down to three from the eight stat categories found in Oblivion and previous Elder Scrolls games.
 The three main stats governing your character will be health, stamina, and Magicka.